scrapy/scrapy/docs/topics/commands.rst

 | Requires project: | *yes*            |
 +-------------------+------------------+

-Start Scrapy in server mode.
+Start Scrapy in server mode, which can be controlled by the :command:`queue` command.

 Usage example::

     $ scrapy start
     [ ... scrapy starts and stays idle waiting for spiders to get scheduled ... ]

+You can now schedule spiders to run using the :command:`queue` command.
+If there were spiders already enqueued, it will start crawling them.

 .. command:: list